athulravindran87/hazelcast-cluster-k8s/README.md

       1. Google cloud account.
       2. New Cloud project
       3. Go to Kubernetes Engine and set up a cluster.
-      4.Install the Google Cloud SDK, which includes the `gcloud` command-line tool.
+      4. Install the Google Cloud SDK, which includes the `gcloud` command-line tool.
 Using the gcloud command line tool,
       install the Kubernetes command-line tool.

     Run the following commands.